roberthenley/memory_game/README.md

 - Mute the white/black color contrast slightly

 ## Known issues
-- GameBoardView doesn't scale properly to the display without scrolling.
+- GameBoardWidget doesn't scale properly to the display without scrolling.
-- GameModel doesn't validate that card count hasn't changed.
 - The app structure is not idiomatic Flutter.
 For example, the GameStateMachine draws more on my experience from Elm.